ScottON/ScottON/_pages/privacy.md

 If we make any material changes to this Privacy Policy, we will notify you either through the email address you have provided us or by placing a prominent notice on our website.

-### Contact Us
+### Contact me

-If you have any questions about this Privacy Policy, please [contact us.](https://scott-oneill.co.uk/contact)
+If you have any questions about this Privacy Policy, please [get in touch](https://scott-oneill.co.uk/contact)